Business Plan for New Company: Everything You Need to Know

 - Is your product too expensive for the average person?

 - Do you have an idea of where your ideal customer lives?

 An important part of researching and writing your business plan is establishing the size of the market for your product.
 If you're producing a general product, such as soap, it can be very tempting to consider the entire world as your market.
 Making your market too broad, however, can make it very difficult for you to sell your product when your business first starts.

 The better idea is to start your business by targeting a small, well-defined market.
 If your product becomes popular and your business expands, you can venture into larger markets.
 Once you're finished with your market research, you need to define what your company needs to get started.

 Some items, such as an office space or supplies such as file cabinets, can be easy to define.
 Other company start-up needs may be less tangible.
 For instance, starting your company may require tasks such as designing your product.
 Think long and hard about everything that you need to get your business up and running so that you won't leave out an important item or task.

 If you need help with writing a business plan for new company, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.